Rail transport: Energy

-As an example, a typical modern wagon can hold up to 113 t of freight on two four-wheel bogies.
-The track distributes the weight of the train evenly, allowing significantly greater loads per axle and wheel than in road transport, leading to less wear and tear on the permanent way.
-This can save energy compared with other forms of transport, such as road transport, which depends on the friction between rubber tyres and the road.
-Trains have a small frontal area in relation to the load they are carrying, which reduces air resistance and thus energy usage.
+A typical modern wagon can hold up to 113 t of freight on two four-wheel bogies.
+The track distributes the weight of the train evenly, allowing significantly greater loads per axle and wheel than in road transport, leading to greater energy efficiency.
+Trains have a smaller frontal area in relation to the load they are carrying, which reduces air resistance and thus energy usage.

 In addition, the presence of track guiding the wheels allows for very long trains to be pulled by one or a few engines and driven by a single operator, even around curves, which allows for economies of scale in both manpower and energy use; by contrast, in road transport, more than two articulations causes fishtailing and makes the vehicle unsafe.

 Energy efficiency

 Considering only the energy spent to move the means of transport, and using the example of the urban area of Lisbon, electric trains seem to be on average 20 times more efficient than automobiles for transportation of passengers, if we consider energy spent per passenger-distance with similar occupation ratios.
 Considering an automobile with a consumption of around 6 L/100 km of fuel, the average car in Europe has an occupancy of around 1.2 passengers per automobile (occupation ratio around 24%) and that one litre of fuel amounts to about 8.8 kWh, equating to an average of 441 Wh per passenger-km.
 This compares to a modern train with an average occupancy of 20% and a consumption of about 8.5 kWh/km, equating to 21.5 Wh per passenger-km, 20 times less than the automobile.